Avoid ‘risky activities’ on ambulance strike day, says health minister

-However, Will Quince did not offer examples of what might be defined as risky behaviour.
+Minister did not offer examples of what might be defined as risky behaviour

 During the strike, the military will not drive ambulances on blue lights for the most serious calls but are expected to provide support on other calls.